Practising unconditional self-love will transform your life!

-Emma Watson, the actress who plays Hermione in the Harry Potter movie series, created quite a stir recently when she used the term self-partnered to describe her relationship status.
+Emma Watson, the actress who plays Hermione in the Harry Potter movie series, created quite a stir in the media when she used the term self-partnered to describe her relationship status.

 Self- love is in many ways similar to loving anyone else and can be likened to being in a relationship with yourself.
 It is not about merely liking yourself on the surface, but rather it means to love and accept yourself unconditionally, irrespective of whatever flaws you think you may have.

 If you are wondering why self-love is important and how it can make any difference in your life, I highly recommend you read this article first.
 (This is a continuation of that)